Go to the Students section

 All students who live in halls are provided with block contents insurance covering their time in halls.

 All halls are on a BROOKESbus route - connecting Headington, Harcourt Hill and Wheatley campuses with the city centre.
-Your child gets a free BROOKESkey bus pass if they live in hall.
+Travel is free but there is an £8.00 admin charge to receive the Brookes Key.

 The University is situated in one of the safest student areas in the country according to research conducted by the Complete University Guide.